-Create a serverless, globally distributed REST API with Fauna · Cloudflare Workers docs
+Create a serverless, globally distributed REST API with Fauna

 wrangler dev

-Once the development server is up and running, we can start making HTTP requests to our Worker.
+Once the development server is up and running, you can start making HTTP requests to your Worker.

 First, create a new product: